shinken-solutions/shinken/doc/source/07_advanced/triggers.rst

 Here is an example that will raise a critical check if the CPU is too loaded:

-.. note:: If your trigger is made to edit output add the trigger_edit_output parameter into the service definition.
+.. note:: If your trigger is made to edit output add the trigger_broker_raise_enabled parameter into the service definition.
           If not, Shinken will generate 2 broks (1 before and 1 after the trigger).
 This can lead to bad data in broker module (Graphite)

 ::